beeches-anode/jazzpracticepro-website/help/helpAiFeedback.md

 No — feedback is generated in real-time and not saved unless you copy it elsewhere.

 **Can I use this offline?**
-Not currently — it requires internet access to use the Gemini API.
+No — an internet connection is required to reach Google's Gemini service and to check/confirm credits.

 **How accurate are the suggestions?**
 The AI provides thoughtful suggestions based on your data, but always use your judgment.
 It's designed to support, not replace, your musical decision-making.